notsnip/first-website/README.md

 > On Idk August 2023, I completed the first version of my website.

-> On 30 August 2023, I stopped the development
+> On 30 August 2023, I stopped the development.

 :)